DanielWestgaard/ml-pred/data/README.md

 ```

 ## Important notes:
-- Cleaning, timezone: As I understand it, capital.com API uses "snapshotTimeUTC", so that's what I'll use (temporary). - _timestamp_alignment()
+- Cleaning, timezone: As I understand it, capital.com API uses "snapshotTimeUTC", so that's what I'll use (temporary). - _timestamp_alignment().
+Should be improved when using other providers using another timezone.
+- The library pandas_lib could really help with calculating features, but the following error appears on (on any Python version) ``` ImportError: cannot import name 'NaN' from 'numpy' ```.
+After some reasearch, this appears after numpy version 2.0.
+Considering I'll use this project and the whole pipeline on other servers/machines one day, I will create my own functions/calculations as to not rely on older libraries.

 ## About pipelines/
 ...